 place.
 The faculty member will determine the appropriate academic penalty, which may range from a grade of zero (0) on the assignment to failing the course.

-Other OffensesStudent Code of Conduct Violations The College District may initiate disciplinary proceedings for a student or program applicants who commits an offense as provided below.
+The College District may initiate disciplinary proceedings for a student or program applicants who commits an offense as provided below.
 This list is not exhaustive but provides examples of the types of violations that may result in discipline: